ggilmore/livestreamerFM/README.md

 `PORT`: The port that you want the http server to bind to.

 `LIVESTREAMER_CONFIG_FILE_LOCATION`: This utility generates a config file that the Livestreamer app uses.
 This part of the command tells livestreamerFM what folder to store the generated file in.
+Remember that path should end in a `/` (or a `\` if you are using Windows).

 `LIVESTREAMERFM_CONFIG_FILE_LOCATION`: The location of the LivestreamerFM config file, format described below.